 Davide Mazzi, Head of the Department of Studies on Language and Culture

-Lorenzo Baraldi, DHMoRe vice-director TBC
+Lorenzo Baraldi, DHMoRe vice-director

 Marina Bondi/Silvia Cavalieri, Summer school programme director